rusefi/rusefi_documentation/Standalone-on-Demand.md

 * Vehicle integration research NOT included
 * TL,DR: this is a _blank_ PnP _board_ not a "Hook it up and drive to the race track" deal.
 Please do your research!

+# What next?

+rusEFI LLC does not have experience and resources to provide adequate support to retail customers.
+The ideal setup is rusEFI focusing on hardware, software and fabrication, with _product owners_ dealing with sales, marketing and user support for each of the platform specific ECUs.

 See also [Plug-In-Board-Process](Plug-In-Board-Process)